 The Banking Group designates derivatives as cash flow hedges where the instrument hedges the variability in cash flows of a recognised asset or liability, a foreign exchange component of a firm commitment, or a highly probable forecast transaction.
-For qualifying cash flow hedges, the fair value gain or loss associated with the effective portion of the cash flow hedges is recognised initially in other comprehensive income and then recycled to the income statement in the periods when the hedged item will affect profit or loss.
-Any ineffective portion is recognised immediately in the income statement.
-When the hedging instrument expires, is sold, terminated, exercised, or no longer qualifies for hedge accounting, the cumulative amount deferred in equity remains in the hedging reserve, and is subsequently transferred to the income statement when the hedged item is recognised in the income statement.
+For qualifying cash flow hedges, the fair value gain or loss associated with the effective portion of the cash flow hedges is recognised initially in other comprehensive income and then recycled to profit or loss in the periods when the hedged item will affect profit or loss.
+Any ineffective portion is recognised immediately in profit or loss.
+When the hedging instrument expires, is sold, terminated, exercised, or no longer qualifies for hedge accounting, the cumulative amount deferred in equity remains in the hedging reserve, and is subsequently transferred to profit or loss when the hedged item is recognised in profit or loss.

-When a forecast hedged transaction is no longer expected to occur, the amount deferred in equity is recognised immediately in the income statement.
+When a forecast hedged transaction is no longer expected to occur, the amount deferred in equity is recognised immediately in profit or loss.